jsousa1919/react-jotform-embed/README.md

 ## Props
 - src : The url of your jotform, as given in their publish section.
+- lazy : A boolean to perform lazy loading on the iframe element.
+Default is eager.
 - scrolling : A boolean to allow or disallow scrolling.
 Scrolling is turned off by default

 ## Notes